 So, now you know that SEO and getting to page one really are important, what best practices should you be following?
 Here are some useful tips to get started:

-- Develop a regular content schedule to make sure Google rewards you for having fresh content
+- Regularly create content on your website to make sure Google rewards you for having fresh content (aim for at least one new post per week)

 - Create a yellowpages.com.au listing – it’s free and easy